Palm Springs Pride 2026: Parade, Events & Complete Party Guide

 Pool parties are the defining feature of Palm Springs Pride that you won't find at any other Pride celebration.
 The clothing-optional resorts and hotels across the city host daytime pool events throughout Pride weekend — DJs, drinks, and the desert sun.

-- CCBC Resort hosts some of the largest community pool parties in Palm Springs — open events with DJs, themed parties, and a crowd that draws from across the valley.
+• CCBC Resort Hotel hosts some of the largest community pool parties in Palm Springs — open events with DJs, themed parties, and a crowd that draws from across the valley.
+One of the largest clothing-optional gay men's resorts in the Palm Springs area, just east in adjacent Cathedral City

 Pro Tip

 Pool party lineups and ticket sales usually drop 2–4 weeks before Pride weekend.
-Follow the resorts on Instagram for announcements — popular events sell out.
+Follow the resorts on Instagram for announcements — popular events sell out fast.

 Daytime Activities